iKonra/iKonra/README.md

 # Hello! 👋

-I'm Konra, a junior programmer who is passionate about everything I do in the world of programming.
+I'm Konra, a trainee programmer who is passionate about everything I do in the world of programming.

 ## My Website